Deal reached to allow stranded Cuban migrants out of Costa Rica

 The deal, reached between officials meeting in Guatemala City, will provide flights for an undisclosed number of Cubans to El Salvador, where they will then be ferried toward Mexico by bus, Costa Rica's Foreign Ministry said in a statement.

-The program is due to begin during the first week in January, the governments of Guatemala and Mexico said.
+The programme is due to begin during the first week in January, the governments of Guatemala and Mexico said.

 Approximately 250 Cuban migrants will be flown to El Salvador initially, said Guatemalan Foreign Minister Carlos Morales.